Iram Ecran Village 3840x2160Iram Ecran Village 3840x2160

 Discovering the secrets of the universe, the Astronomy Village is open to the curious and the passionate alike.
 In collaboration with the IRAM on the Plateau de Bure, this space event awaits you on 13 and 14 September 2025!
 Stay tuned, the programme will be unveiled soon!

 Two days of total immersion in the stars!
-Explore, discover and exchange ideas at the many events:
+Explore, discover and exchange ideas at the Dévoluy sports centre:

-• and, of course, open doors at the NOEMA observatory!
+• and, of course, an open day at the NOEMA observatory!

-Both the curious and the passionate will be able to learn more about the mysteries of the universe at their own pace.
+Whether you’re curious or passionate about astronomy, you’ll be able to learn or explore the mysteries of the universe at your own pace.

 The conferences